jaames/iro.js/docs/colorPicker_api.md

 ### `props`

-The initial configetation options passed to the color picker.
+The initial configeration options passed to the color picker.

+### `is`

+The ID value passed to the color picker config.

 ## Methods